-Claire is conducting research studies in both data access and methodological practice, collecting first-hand information from world-leading academics, policy makers & regulators, and members of the private sector, across multiple disciplines, identifying the data that could significantly enhance our understanding of the macroeconomy, while exploring the relationship between evidence and policy-relevant knowledge: what it is, how macroeconomic conclusions are formed, how that knowledge is used to convince policy-makers, and the different explanatory models that have successfully guided recommendations through the Treasury, Cabinet, Parliament.
+Claire spent several years conducting research studies in both data access and methodological practice, collecting first-hand information from world-leading academics, policy makers & regulators, and members of the private sector, across multiple disciplines, identifying the data that could significantly enhance our understanding of the macroeconomy, while exploring the relationship between evidence and policy-relevant knowledge: what it is, how macroeconomic conclusions are formed, how that knowledge is used to convince policy-makers, and the different explanatory models that have successfully guided recommendations through the Treasury, Cabinet, Parliament.

-Working with Professor J Doyne Farmer, Director of the Complexity Economics program at the Institute for New Economic Thinking, Professor Angus Armstrong, Director of Rebuilding Macroeconomics Network, and Professor David Tuckett, Director of the Centre for the Study of Decision-Making Uncertainty at UCL in the Faculty of Brain Sciences and Fellow of the Institute of Psychoanalysis in London, Connelly is co-authoring two papers that provide a roadmap for the Economic and Social Research Council (ESRC) about how macroeconomics can become more interdisciplinary and explore new directions.
+Working with Professor J Doyne Farmer, Director of the Complexity Economics program at the Institute for New Economic Thinking, Professor Angus Armstrong, Director of Rebuilding Macroeconomics Network, and Professor David Tuckett, Director of the Centre for the Study of Decision-Making Uncertainty at UCL in the Faculty of Brain Sciences and Fellow of the Institute of Psychoanalysis in London, Connelly co-authored two papers that provide a roadmap for the Economic and Social Research Council (ESRC) about how macroeconomics can become more interdisciplinary and explore new directions.
 Because data is a primary driver of scientific progress, and evidence-based policy a key element of social progress, an important part of the roadmap concerns how new data can be collected and made more widely available, and how the social sciences can enhance our understanding of the macroeconomy.

 Connelly has conducted interviews with distinguished practitioners at institutions and universities, including the Bank of England, the UK Treasury, and the Office of National Statistics, the University of Oxford, the University of Cambridge, the London School of Economics, and the University College London with the purpose of discovering what data is available, how it could be more accessible, what data could be collected in the future, and how it could be used.